Florents-Tselai/spat/README.md

 in your SQL queries.
 - You can reduce your infrastructure costs by reusing server resources.

+## Motivation

+The goal is not to completely replace or recreate Redis within Postgres.
+Redis, however, has been proven to be (arguably) a tool that excels in the “20-80” rule: most use 20% of its available functionality to support the 80% of use cases.

+My aim is to provide Redis-like semantics and data structures within SQL, offering good enough functionality to support that critical 20% of use cases.
+This approach simplifies state and data sharing across queries without the need to manage a separate cache service alongside the primary database.

 ## Getting Started

 To quickly get a Spat instance up and running, pull and run the latest Docker image: